 Responsibilities

-Order responsible for restricted tender requesting specifically WHO-PQ sources for ATT if available; for making table with products, sources and prices; for minutes of meeting of source selection team.
+Person responsible for procurement and logistics (PLD) for restricted tender requesting specifically WHO-PQ sources for ATT if available; for making table with products, sources and prices; for minutes of meeting of source selection team.

-QG, volunteer pharmacist (VP), medical advisor (MA) for discussing the data and choosing sources by consensus.
-If doubt and no consensus QG will request more information to expert pharmacist.
+QA-GDP responsible person (QG), volunteer pharmacist (VP), medical advisor (MA) for discussing the data and choosing sources by consensus.
+If doubt and no consensus QG will request more information to an expert pharmacist through Quamed.
 If still no consensus, QG will decide.
 When resource implications are important, project manager, country representative and general director will be implicated in the discussion.

 Process to follow

-OR will update ‘Collecte des besoins’ form (Annex 1) with most recently paid prices and send to countries by September 1.
+PLD will update ‘Collecte des besoins’ form (Annex 1) with most recently paid prices and send to countries by early September .

 Country representatives will fill with their expected needs and check with their project manager (for budget) and their medical advisor (for medical soundness and if it coincides with expected patients and project planned).
-After consensus between those three, project manager forwards Collecte des besoins form to OR.
+After consensus between those three, project manager forwards Collecte des besoins form to PLD.

-OR sums up needs of all countries (Total needs form, Annex 2) and launches restricted tender to preselected (Quamed audited) distributors with accompanying letter (Annex 3) insisting on WHO PQ ATT wherever possible and asking for answer by November 1.
-She will do this by October 1.
+PLD sums up needs of all countries (Total needs form, Annex 2) and launches restricted tender to preselected (Quamed audited) distributors with accompanying letter (Annex 3) requesting WHO PQ for ATT products and asking for answer by November 1.
+She/he will do this by early October.

-Early November she will make a table with ATT, suppliers, prices, and cells coloured according to quality guaranty level (Annex 4).
+Early November she/he will make a table with ATT, suppliers, prices, and cells coloured according to quality guaranty level (Annex 4).
+For checking the quality guaranty level , the OR compare the offer with the information available on the WHO-PQ list .
+In case of ATT with no WHO-PQ sources, PLD will search for an alternative source with the help of the MSF publication on MDR drugs and the Quamed database/pharmacists.

-By November 14, selection team will meet and decide on sources.
+Between November 14 and early December, selection team will meet and decide on sources.

-For non-ATT drugs, among 2-3 possibilities, they will choose the cheapest, or occasionally, the second cheapest if it comes from a supplier where most other products will be bought.
-When in doubt, they will look up the manufacturer in the Quamed database.
+For ATT, WHO-PQ sources are chosen whenever exist.
+For ATT with no qualified source, they will choose among the alternative good quality sources identified or decide to accept the risk, e.g. if product was used in the past with good outcomes.

-For ATT, they will choose WHO-PQ whenever offered, except when the price difference is >25%: in that case, and if a second best quality assurance mean is available, they will discuss and decide between first and second best choice, looking at the impact on total budget.
-For ATT with no qualified source, they will either decide to accept the risk, e.g. if product was used in the past with good outcomes, or they will ask OR to search again for an alternative source with the help of the MSF publication on MDR drugs and the Quamed database/pharmacists.
+For non-ATT drugs, PLD will check the quality guaranty level with the help of the Quamed database/pharmacists or other official SRA websites.
+Among 2-3 possibilities of the same quality level, they will choose the cheapest, or occasionally, the second cheapest if it comes from a supplier where most other products will be bought.

 If choices have important budget implications (>15% in medicines budget or >10.000 euro extra compared to ‘Collecte de besoin’ form), decisions will be shared and input requested from country representative, project manager and general director.
 Selection team (QG is no consensus) will keep the ultimate power to decide.

 OR will write minutes of the decisions made and why.

 Documents and forms in annexe